Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

-I’ve been making pour over coffee for years using a Chemex (I go between that and espresso) and have broken down the process into simple steps so anyone can catch on.
-Anyone can learn pour over coffee, and you’ll enjoy mornings more with it.
+I’ve tried different pour over methods and will break down the process into simple steps with a Chemex recipe.
+Anyone can learn pour over coffee, and you’ll enjoy coffee more with it.

 I’ll start with the background on pour over coffee, then gear and technique before getting to the recipe.
 Or, go straight to Chemex recipe.